-It also allows the surgeon the ability to operate within the abdominal cavity without making any large skin incisions or opening up the abdomen, which makes these operations less painful, less invasive and allows a more speedy recovery with minimal to no scarring.
+It allows the surgeon the ability to operate within the abdominal cavity without making any large skin incisions or opening up the abdomen, which makes these operations less painful, less invasive and allows a more speedy recovery with minimal to no scarring.

-In patients who have symptoms that are suggestive of gynaecological disease, such as Endometriosis or pelvic adhesions, a laparoscopy enables the Doctor to both diagnose AND treat any condition that may be identified.
+In patients who have symptoms that are suggestive of gynaecological disease, such as endometriosis or pelvic adhesions, a laparoscopy enables the doctor to both diagnose and treat any condition that may be identified.

 Laparoscopy is also used to investigate otherwise unexplained infertility, as well as poor response to infertility treatments.

 For a diagnostic laparoscopy, two incisions are made – one just at the base of the navel and the other at the top of the pubic hair line.
 These are both small and do not require sutures to close them.
 The resulting scars are small and will gradually fade until they are almost impossible to see.

 For operative laparoscopies, a third small incision is made in the lower left side of the abdomen and for more complicated procedures, a fourth small incision may be required in the right lower abdomen also.

 To create the space necessary to work within the abdominal cavity, warmed, humidified carbon dioxide gas is pumped in and then let out at the end of the operation.

 Anaesthetic agents affect people in different ways but common side-effects include drowsiness, dizziness and nausea.
 These effects are generally short-lived, lasting less than 24 hours, and are managed by the anaesthetic specialists involved.

 The small incisions from the operation can cause a variable amount of post-operative pain, depending upon thickness of the abdominal wall and the degree of local bruising.
 Discomfort generally persists and hinders mobility for 3-5 days.